Good Deal? Everything to Know About Norwegian’s “Free At Sea” Offer (Including Free at Sea Plus)

 You Still Have to Pay Gratuity or Extra Fees… Even on Included Things

-You can opt out of the drink package and specialty dining to avoid paying the gratuities.
+If you don’t want these charges, you can opt out of the drink package and specialty dining to avoid paying the gratuities.
 (See more on that below.)

 You Don’t Have to Select a Perk If You Don’t Want It